matrix-profile-foundation/tsmp/cran-comments.md

 * GNU make is a SystemRequirements.
   * Requirement of package RcppParallel.
 I haven't find a workaround to solve this NOTE.

-* Installed size is 7.5Mb.
+* Installed size is X Mb.
   * This is due to datasets in this package.
 I believe they are essential to learning all the features of this package.

 * Uses the superseded package: `doSNOW`